Cooking Oils and Their Purpose

 It is odorless, colorless, and has no flavor.
 This oil can lead to the development of heart diseases because it lowers HDL levels in our body.
 Unlike most other cooking oils, this oil doesn’t contain Vitamin E and hence has no antioxidant purposes which can result in faster aging process or getting cancer.
 Additionally, safflower oil can decrease the kidney function and triggers allergic reactions.
 Other health consequences of safflower oil include stomachache, nausea, and vomiting.
 Doctors don’t recommend intake of safflower oil to people with bleeding disorders, people who are about to undergo surgery etc.

 - DO have several cooking oils in your kitchen.
 Some oils can be used on high heat, some oils can’t.

 - DON’T cook on high heat with olive oil.
-Olive oil doesn’t have high smoke point and some other type of oil (like avocado or almond) would be a better choice.
+Olive oil doesn’t have a high smoke point and some other type of oil (like avocado or almond) would be a better choice.

 - DO store your cooking oil properly.
-Some oils (flaxseed, avocado etc.) have to be stored in refrigerator at all times.
+Some oils (flaxseed, avocado etc.) have to be stored in the refrigerator at all times.
 After the purchase of cooking oil, check the label and instructions to get informed about the perfect way to store it.